xNS5/wcag-reference/README.md

 # [wcag-reference](https://www.npmjs.com/package/wcag-reference)

+Please note that this is a fork of [wcag-reference](https://github.com/Zauberbutter/wcag-reference).

+Their version is an ES6 module, while this one has been slightly modified to be a CJS module.

+Reasoning:

+For my specific purposes, I could have thrown together a means to get WCAG information on a Sails.js application.
+An issue arose where Sails wouldn't run due to the way ES6 modules were imported compared to CJS.
+In order to avoid having to re-modify the module every time there's an update from the original repo, I decided to fork it and modify it accordingly.

 Gets a reference to any of the WCAG resources for you!

 In fact there are 4 documents for each WCAG version: